 My views are constantly changing, and I believe that until you actually befriend members of particular social, religious, or socioeconomic backgrounds, you don’t have the right to judge, stereotype or hold a grudge against that group.
-This includes difference races, nationalities, sexual preferences, or virtually any group of people who you don’t self-identify with.
+This includes different races, nationalities, sexual preferences, or virtually any group of people who you don’t self-identify with.

 The future belongs, not to us, but to our children.
 We must keep that in mind as parents and politicians.